 Being a recreational diver for me usually means finding the most exotic, beautiful and rare fish and taking lots of pictures, if possible.
 But occasionally, you don’t find these aquatic creatures.
 They find you.

-This happened on one of my recent Koh Samui trips, where I went for my usual Koh Tao / Chumphon Pinnacle diving trip.
-I’ve done this boat trip many times, and they take you to different dive sites around the islands of Koh Phangan and Koh Tao, which is by the way some of the nicest diving in the Gulf of Thailand.
+This happened on one of my recent Koh Samui diving trips, where I went for my usual Koh Tao / Chumphon Pinnacle dive.
+I’ve done this boat trip many times, and they take you to different dive sites around the islands of Koh Phangan and Koh Tao, which is, by the way, some of the nicest diving in the Gulf of Thailand.